cheginit/UHWorkshop/README.md

 # Paraview python instllation
 The paraview module can be installed as a stand-alone module from [conda-forge channel](https://anaconda.org/conda-forge/paraview) other the one installed with OpenFOAM.
 Just make sure that you should always use the *builtin* flag of paraFoam when you want to generate python scripts using the trace option i.e, use ```paraFoam -builtin```.

-Just follow the step by step installation method givne below:
+Just follow the step by step installation method givne below assuming that the default installation directory is used:

 ```bash
 wget "https://repo.continuum.io/archive/Anaconda2-5.1.0-Linux-x86_64.sh"